UtrechtUniversity/irods-ruleset-youth-cohort/Coding-Guidelines.md

-Function parameters | Input parameters first, output parameters last Whitespace          | Use tabs to indicate indentation level, spaces for alignment Braces              | Opening brace on the same line as the `if`, `foreach`, ... and function names Parentheses         | Spaces around parenthesis-enclosed blocks (see example) Documentation       | Docblocks for every file and every function (see example) Line length         | Manual line breaks at or before column 120 Line endings        | LF (Unix EOLs) only.
+Function parameters | Input parameters first, output parameters last Whitespace          | Use tabs to indicate indentation level, spaces for alignment Braces              | Opening brace on the same line as the `if`, `foreach`, ... and function names Parentheses         | Spaces around parenthesis-enclosed blocks, except for function calls (see example) Documentation       | Docblocks for every file and every function (see example) Line length         | Manual line breaks at or before column 120 Line endings        | LF (Unix EOLs) only.
 The last line in a file always has an EOL character.